LONGMAN’S HILL CP SCHOOL CURRICULUM STATEMENT.

 Writing skills are also developed on a daily basis through a daily literacy session.
 Children have opportunities to work in a number of ways including independently, in pairs and in small groups with an adult.

 Numeracy is taught daily with a sharp focus on number recognition and calculating skills.
 Problem solving is one of the key ways in which we offer children an opportunity to apply mathematical skills and concepts.
 It is vital that children have a good foundation in basic number facts including knowing, by heart, all of the multiplication tables.
-We use a scheme called SMIRFS to support and encourage children to learn these basic facts.

 Download the school calculation policy here – Calculations Policy reviewed March 2018